Over-The-Top, or Connected TV, Represents a Changing Space

 Premium, Brand-Safe Environment

 Connected TV ads are shown to viewers who are typically watching full episodes, live TV, and other live or long-form HD-quality content.
-There is a reduced risk of fraud because it’s typically closed, controlled ecosystem.
+There is a reduced risk of fraud because it’s typically a closed, controlled ecosystem.

 One Hundred Percent Viewable